-During the organizing phase of the Moral Majority, Viguerie impressed on Falwell the utility of the PAC system and the finer points of building a vast base of donor support.
-As a testament to the willingness of religious conservatives to take advantage of the new political realities of post-Watergate Washington, Falwell, Billings, and their staff organized four distinct enterprises: (1) Moral Majority, Inc., a tax-exempt, non-tax-deductible political lobbying organization; (2) Moral Majority Foundation, a tax-exempt, tax-deductible project designed to educate ministers and laypeople on the finer points of voter registration and mobilization; (3) Moral Majority Legal Defense Fund, part of growing network of public law firms dedicated to reversing the legacy of liberal firms such as the American Civil Liberties Union (ACLU); and (4) Moral Majority Political Action Committee, a PAC designed to help fund the political campaigns of conservative candidates.2 The convergence of the political awakening of Sunbelt religious and cultural conservatives and the development of the PAC system contributed to the redistribution of funding and power from political parties to individual candidates’ personal campaign funds and to other PACs engaged in issue advocacy.
+During the organizing phase of the Moral Majority, Viguerie impressed upon Falwell the utility of the PAC system and the finer points of building a vast base of donor support.
+As a testament to the willingness of religious conservatives to take advantage of the new political realities of post-Watergate Washington, Falwell, Billings, and their staff organized four distinct enterprises: (1) Moral Majority, Inc., a tax-exempt, non-tax-deductible political lobbying organization; (2) Moral Majority Foundation, a tax-exempt, tax-deductible project designed to educate ministers and laypeople on the finer points of voter registration and mobilization; (3) Moral Majority Legal Defense Fund, part of a growing network of public law firms dedicated to reversing the legacy of liberal firms such as the American Civil Liberties Union (ACLU); and (4) Moral Majority Political Action Committee, a PAC designed to help fund the political campaigns of conservative candidates.8 The convergence of the political awakening of Sunbelt religious and cultural conservatives and the development of the PAC system contributed to the redistribution of funding and power from political parties to individual candidates’ personal campaign funds and to other PACs engaged in issue advocacy.

 The Electronic Church

-As new campaign financing regulations and fundraising models shifted power away from political parties and toward special interest pressure groups and fundraising gurus, a changing regulatory landscape for media outlets and the widespread availability of cable and satellite television allowed for the dissemination of religious ideas and the mingling of political ideas outside of the traditional channels of religious authority.
+As new campaign financing regulations and fundraising models shifted power away from political parties and toward special interest pressure groups and fundraising masterminds, a changing regulatory landscape for media outlets and the widespread availability of cable and satellite television allowed for the dissemination of religious ideas and the mingling of political ideas outside of the traditional channels of religious authority.
 This change was most apparent following Federal Communications Commission (FCC) regulatory changes in 1960 that allowed local television network affiliates to use paid programming to meet “public interest” quotas.
 Freed from requirements to air local community-oriented programming, network affiliates could sell superfluous airtime to the highest bidder, and a significant amount of money rolled in from religious programs.
 Channels began to sell more and more time to religious broadcasters who, in turn, used their programming to fundraise and thus increase their viewership.

-This new media regulatory landscape and the rise of federally unregulated cable and satellite television technologies created incentives for religious broadcasters to develop innovative uses of electronic and broadcast media.
+This new regulatory environment and the rise of federally unregulated cable and satellite television technologies created incentives for religious broadcasters to develop innovative uses of electronic and broadcast media.
 By the 1970s journalists and scholars had dubbed this new religious programming the “electronic church” and its pioneering media personalities “televangelists.”
 The electronic church allowed for the development of televangelist ministries that gained popularity on deregulated network television and through cable and satellite television networks.
 While evangelicals and Catholics had exploited novel broadcast technologies throughout the century—including important figures ranging from Billy Sunday and Charles Fuller to Aimee Semple McPherson and Bishop Fulton Sheen—changes in FCC regulation of local network programming and cable broadcasting allowed for the proliferation of television-based ministries.
-Jerry Falwell, D. James Kennedy, and James Robison all developed successful syndicated broadcasts while Pat Robertson and Jim Bakker pioneered evangelical entry into the cable market with the formation of the Christian Broadcasting Network (CBN).
+Jerry Falwell, D. James Kennedy, and James Robison all developed successful syndicated broadcasts while Pat Robertson and Jim Bakker pioneered evangelical entry into the cable market with the formation of the Christian Broadcasting Network (CBN) Cable Network in 1981.
 Although many of these programs remained apolitical, the robust and omnipresent media ecology of the electronic church contributed to the organizational and financial development of the Religious Right and also fueled concerns about the cultural and political dominance of politicized Christianity.

 Behind the political and media changes that shaped the organizing and messaging of the Religious Right lay a much deeper set of legal controversies that religious conservatives of all persuasions and faiths believed cut to the heart of their ability to worship as they saw fit.
 Unlike the largely symbolic battles over the National Women’s Conference and the White House Conference on Families, since the 1950s a series of district court and Supreme Court rulings had had a profound effect on the role religion could play in the public life of many Americans.
 Just as the Carter administration had angered religious conservatives with its priorities for organizing the family conferences and its support for the ERA, the administration further exacerbated tensions with religious conservatives when the Internal Revenue Service stripped Bob Jones University of its tax-exempt status in 1976.